-Most importantly, as with claiming other Personal Deductions, to make a claim for home office expenses, you must have spent the money, the expenses must be directly related to your earning of Income and you must keep a record to prove/evidence the claim.
+To make a claim for home office expenses, you must have spent the money, the expenses must be directly related to your earnings of Income and you must keep a record to prove/evidence the claim.
 If your employer has reimbursed the expense to you, you cannot claim a deduction.
-You can claim expenses such as phone and internet expenses, stationery, electricity expenses (by pro-portioning the expenses to the work area of your home that you dedicate to work.
-You cannot claim expenses such as rent, mortgage interest, rates or other general household items (eg. coffee, milk etc.)
+You can claim expenses such as phone and internet expenses, stationery, electricity expenses by proportioning the expenses to the work area of your home that you dedicate to work.
+You cannot claim expenses such as rent, mortgage interest, rates or other general household items (e.g. coffee, milk etc.)